 The Library's collection of political ephemera is an invaluable resource for researching a broad spectrum of Victorian social and political movements.

 The Riley & Ephemera Collection, which contains much of our political ephemera, was started by trade unionist and politician Fred Riley.
 Included are handbills, flyers, leaflets, posters, badges and stickers from various Victorian political and community organisations.
+You can find items in the Riley & Ephemera Collection by searching the catalogue.

 Trade unions, political parties and university clubs and societies are strongly represented.
 Environmental groups, international activists, feminist organisations and anti-war groups also have a presence.